dtvangogh/printf/README.md

 |_putrot13 |rot13s each character individually.
 |find_binary | finds the binary value of an integer.
 |print_binary | prints the binary value of an integer.
+|holberton.h| header file that contains all the function calls.